Vacheprime/ConnectedSmarties/README.md

 - Implement proper input validation

-- In the Account page, add a navigation button to go back to self-checkout

 - Implement inventory report

 - Fix the weird bug with reports because of Product database change.